d-mok/MathTree/readme.md

 ## Answer

-Normally, the firstion option must be the correct answer.
+Normally, the first option must be the correct answer.
 This can be changed by:
 `answer = "B"`
 so that the second option is the correct answer.

 ## Answer Option Mapping